mongodb/docs/content/sharding-high-availability-writes.md

 [tags]
 mongodb = "product"
 +++
+# Distributed Local Writes for Insert Only Workloads

 MongoDB Tag Aware Sharding allows administrators to control data distribution in a sharded cluster by defining ranges of the [*shard key*](#term-shard-key) and tagging